AlexanderGTumanov/hep-th-rag/README.md

 The encoder is a Transformer-based model with a 256-dimensional token representation, four self-attention layers, and eight attention heads per layer.
 Each layer uses a feed-forward block of size 640 with a dropout rate of 0.1.
 The model produces a 256-dimensional output embedding and does not use positional encoding, so it remains agnostic to the sequence length of the input chunks within reasonable limits.
 Training was performed with a sequence length of 160 tokens.
 The average chunk length in the corpus was 288 tokens, so chunks were truncated during training.
 Truncation was applied randomly and independently at each epoch, which means the model saw the vast majority of the data over the course of all five epochs.

 Training and validation loss history is stored in `history.pt` and plotted below.

+The accompanying notebook provides step-by-step instructions on how to use the model to perform dense reranking on top of a fast similarity search, in order to retrieve the most relevant papers from the corpus.
+The procedure is demonstrated both on the original 1.6 GB corpus and on a smaller sample corpus included with the GitHub version of the project.
+In both cases, the model consistently improves the rankings of thematically relevant papers.

 ---